Katie Webster

 Bio

-Katie has performed at renowned venues including Bird's Eye Jazz Club, Porgy and Bess, The Loft Köln, Bern International Jazz Festival, The Royal Room, Vermont Jazz Center, Monterey Jazz Festival, and Lionel Hampton Jazz Festival.
+Katie has performed at renowned international venues including Bird's Eye Jazz Club, Porgy and Bess, The Loft Köln, A-Trane Berlin, Bern International Jazz Festival, The Royal Room, Vermont Jazz Center, Monterey Jazz Festival, and Lionel Hampton Jazz Festival.
 She has performed in bands led by artists such as Tony Malaby, Pablo Held, and Julia Hülsmann.
-Fascinated by the relationship between music, storytelling, and visual media, in August 2024 she released an EP of her ongoing project “Within the Garden We Planted,” which is a growing series of interdisciplinary tributes to women activists throughout history.
+Fascinated by the relationship between music, storytelling, and visual media, she released an EP in August 2024 from her ongoing project Within the Garden We Planted, a growing series of interdisciplinary tributes to women activists throughout history.

-Katie is an awardee of the prestigious Jimmy Lyons Scholarship presented by Berklee in conjunction with Monterey Jazz Festival.
-She has performed as a featured soloist with Seattle Repertory Jazz Orchestra, Basel Jazz Orchestra, the Conservatorium van Amsterdam Keep an Eye Large Ensemble featuring Dick Oatts, and the 2023 GRAMMY Museum Affiliate Collective.
-A 2022 graduate of the Berklee College of Music, Katie went on to pursue her Master’s degree at the Global Jazz Institute, studying with artists such as Danilo Pérez, Joe Lovano, Ben Street, Tony Malaby, George Garzone, and Francisco Mela.
+She is also a recipient of the Jimmy Lyons Scholarship presented by Berklee in conjunction with the Monterey Jazz Festival.
+A 2022 graduate of Berklee College of Music, Katie went on to pursue her Master’s degree at the Global Jazz Institute, studying with Danilo Pérez, Joe Lovano, Tony Malaby, George Garzone, and Francisco Mela.

 Awards